waltidor-06/waltidor-06/README.md

 - 👋 Hi, I’m Wigensky Altidor
-- 👀 I’m interested in
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning the Full Stack at Digital Crafts

 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...wigenskyaltidor@gmail.com
+- 📫 How to reach me ...ax8898613@protonmail.com

 <!---
 waltidor-06/waltidor-06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.